 Many people who are wishing to end their marriage are unfamiliar with the divorce process.
 However, as in many arenas, knowledge is power.
 Being informed before entering into a divorce allows each divorcing party to make proactive decisions about their future.

-Attorney Debra S. Frank is a family law attorney with more than 30 years of experience.
+Attorney Debra S. Frank is a family law attorney with years of experience.
 She can explain the divorce process and your legal options.
 Contact the West Los Angeles firm today by calling 310-277-5121.

 The Divorce Process